lixinneo04/OOP-Mini-Project/README.md

 # OOP-Mini-Project
-The system we chose is Library Management System.
+For this project, we created a simple code demonstration of a **Library Management System**.

 Group Member:
   1. Choh Jing Yi
   2. Neo Li Xin

 # Project Description
 In this system there are 3 main users: **Student, Staff and Librarian**.
 Student and Staff are categoried as Member that can **check account status, search, borrow, return and view all books**.
 The Librarian serve as the admin who manages tasks such as **add book, remove book, check book availability, edit book, view all book, check member details and view all member details**.
 The key feature that separates Student and Teacher are their **ID** and the **limit of book they can borrow, which are 3 and 5 respectively**.

 The Library Management System serves as a centralized platform for Student, Staff and Librarian to effectively manage their respective tasks and responsibilities.

 # How each topic (Ch5-Ch9) is implemented